 - Other impacts on daily living in a study includes clothing choice (54%), need for more frequent bathing (45%), more frequent washing of clothes (40%), sport activities (38%), sleep disorders (34%), inhibiting school or work activities (27%), sexual difficulties (27%), social relations (26%)2

-- Psoriasis on the arms, legs, and scalp are particularly concerning for patients as it is often uncovered making the symptoms more visible3
+- Psoriasis on the arms, legs, and scalp are of particular concern for patients as it is often uncovered making the symptoms more visible3

 The Context Behind Biologics Treatment

-Ixekizumab is a member of the class of drugs called biologics, which are protein based drugs derived from living cells.
-The advantage of biologics compared to general immunosuppressants is that biologics have the ability to target very specific components of the immune system, rather than affect the entire immune system.
+Ixekizumab is a member of the class of drugs called biologics, which are protein-based drugs derived from living cells.
+The advantage of biologics compared to general immunosuppressants is that biologics can target very specific components of the immune system, rather than affect the immune system as a whole.
 In this case, Ixekizumab targets interleukin-17, which is thought to be a critical proinflammatory mediator for psoriasis.
 There are two other monoclonal antibodies that also target this pathway in the market, Brodalumab, and Secukinumab, adding weight to the evidence for this approach’s potential.
-Unlike topical medication which manages the visible symptom, these biologics have the ability to disrupt the process of psoriasis closer to the root of the problem, and are therefore effective against the arthritic component of psoriasis for patients with psoriatic arthritis as well.
-The main drawbacks with biologics is that they are extremely costly, and while targeted, it still does disrupt the immune response, and can cause increases in infections, and be contraindicated in some patients with active infections.
+Unlike topical medication which manages the visible symptom, these biologics can disrupt the process of psoriasis closer to the root of the problem and are therefore effective against the arthritic component of psoriasis for patients with psoriatic arthritis as well.
+The main drawbacks with biologics are that they are extremely costly, and while targeted, it still does disrupt the immune response and can cause increases in infections, and be contraindicated in some patients with active infections.